 These prices include a high quality (mostly JoWo of Germany) steel nib (F, M, or B), and a converter for ink.
 Prices are in USD.

--Base Price (basic clipless fountain pen for example, a Cigar style or 'Simplicity' style, in acrylic): $145 USD (this new pricing in effect for any orders placed after Jan 31 2016)
+-Base Price (basic clipless fountain pen for example, a Cigar style or 'Simplicity' style, in acrylic): $145 USD.

 -Add a clip on a wood pen: add $60 (note that this not possible with glossy CA finish, just with thin CA or oil finish)

--Add inlays, inset ends, or acrylic trim bands (depends on complexity): add $25-40
+-Add inlays, inset ends, or acrylic trim bands (depends on complexity): add $25-60 ish

 -Some (not all) alumilite custom resins will cost an extra $10 as they can be more expensive to purchase.